Dan DeCarlo: Atlas and Archie

 DeCarlo is tentatively identified with Archie as early as the Jughead story "The Big Shot" in Archie Comics #48 (Feb.
-1951), with his earliest confirmed credit the 3 3/4-page story "No Picnic" in Archie's Girls Betty and Veronica #4 (undated; published in late 1951 or early to mid-1952).
+1951), with his earliest confirmed credit the 3 3/4-page story "No Picnic" in Archie's Girls Betty and Veronica #4 (published in September 1951).
 His art soon established the publisher's house style.
 As well, he is the generally recognized creator of the teen-humor characters Sabrina the Teenage Witch, Josie and the Pussycats, and Cheryl Blossom.

 Josie

 DeCarlo created Josie on his own in the late 1950s; his wife, named Josie, said in an interview quoted in a DeCarlo obituary, "We went on a Caribbean cruise, and I had a [cat] costume for the cruise, and that's the way it started."
 DeCarlo first tried to sell the character as a syndicated comic strip called Here's Josie, recalling in 2001:

 Josie was introduced in Archie's Pals 'n' Gals #23.
 The first issue of She's Josie followed, cover-dated February 1963.
 The series featured levelheaded, sweet-natured Josie, her blonde bombshell friend Melody, and bookwormish brunette Pepper.
 These early years also featured the characters of Josie and Pepper's boyfriends Albert and Sock (real name Socrates); Albert's rival Alexander Cabot III; and Alex's twin sister Alexandra.
 Occasionally Josie and her friends appeared in "crossover" issues with the main Archie characters.
 She's Josie was renamed Josie with issue #17 (Dec.
 1965), and again renamed, to Josie and the Pussycats, with issue #45 (Dec.
 1969), whereby Pepper was replaced by Valerie and Albert was replaced by Alan M. Under this title, the series finished its run with issue #106 (Oct.
 1982).
 Josie and her gang also made irregular appearances in Pep Comics and Laugh Comics during the 1960s.

 When Universal Pictures was preparing the live-action movie adaptation Josie and the Pussycats in 2001, DeCarlo and Archie Comics became involved in a lawsuit over the character's creation, leading the publisher to terminate its 43-year relationship with him.
 A federal district court ruled in 2001 that Archie Comics owned the copyright to the Josie characters; this decision was affirmed by the Second Circuit Court of Appeals.
 On December 11, 2001, the U.S. Supreme Court rejected an appeal filed by DeCarlo's attorney, Whitney Seymour Jr., who had argued that the issue was a matter of state property law and not federal copyright law.

 DeCarlo was listed as a creator in the end credits of the film Josie and the Pussycats.
 He received credit as co-creator of the live-action television show Sabrina the Teenage Witch.

 Among DeCarlo's final works were a story for Paul Dini's independent comics series Jingle Belle, and stories for Bongo Comics' The Simpsons TV tie-in comic, Bart Simpson.